Nothing good rhymes with Charlotte

 “Oh I just assumed you were, seeing as THE LIGHT IS STILL ON IN THERE.”

 NB: Sarcasm can be considered relationship kryptonite when used incorrectly so think carefully before deploying it.
-Always ensure the person you’re dealing with realises you’re trying to be funny and that you’re not just being a cow.
+Always ensure the person you’re dealing with realises you’re trying to be funny and that you’re not just being mean.

 5. Suggest very small-scale home improvements